binarycleric/binarycleric/README.md

 ## Hi there 👋

 My name is Jon and I'm a Software Engineer at Heroku (part of Salesforce).
-I work pretty heavily in Ruby, SQL, and AWS but I can make just about any programming language do whatever silly task is asked of me.
+I work pretty heavily in Ruby, SQL, and AWS but I can make just about any programming language do whatever task is asked of me.

 Take a look at some of the work I've done over the years.